2023–25 Canada–India diplomatic row

-The Canada–India diplomatic row is an ongoing diplomatic dispute between Canada and India that started in September 2023, with periodic escalation throughout the following year.
+The Canada–India diplomatic row was a diplomatic dispute between Canada and India that started in September 2023, with periodic escalation throughout the following year.
 While the diplomatic row was initially triggered due to Canadian Prime Minister Justin Trudeau's allegations that the Indian government was involved in the assassination of Hardeep Singh Nijjar, the ongoing tensions between India and Canada have been largely fuelled by disagreements over the Sikh separatist Khalistan movement and its active supporters.

 This led to a prolonged diplomatic stand-off between the countries.
 Both the countries expelled diplomatic staff, claiming interference in the other's internal affairs.

 In 2023, both countries expelled members of each other's diplomatic staff and advised their citizens against traveling to the other; Canada closed three consulates in India.
 In October 2024, Canada expelled Sanjay Kumar Verma, the Indian High Commissioner to Canada, along with five other diplomats.
 India retaliated with six expulsions of its own.

 Leaders of various nations released statements expressing concern on the stand-off.
+However, under Prime Minister Mark Carney, relations have improved and the two countries have restored diplomatic relations since 2025.